harsh398/demo2_app_cypress/README.md

 4. Run  `npm run test` - to Run Headless Test
 5. Run `npm run open` to Open Cypress UI to run test in browser

+## TestCases

+1. FirstTestCase - Covers Changing Money Input , Duration , Purpose  , Sorting and Filtering and Making sure the changing paramters also changes the Search Result ( In this Sscript i am looking ofr a static Product which is 331 in production case i would rely on data provided )
+2. SecondTestCase - Covers Edge case - Where user provides null value and Unvailable duration and values get updated and get alert message

+## Fixture File
+1. Postive and Null Values are being provided using Fixture File

 ## Jenkins

 1. To Run Jenkins solution ( Node and Git should be installed and Path be should  be given properly) on your Jenkins Environment